The Richard J. Scheuer Library Collection

-The Richard J. Scheuer Library Collection is the heart of the Albright Institute.
-It contains more than 35,000 volumes, including 450 journal titles relating to all aspects of ancient Near Eastern studies, with a concentration on Syro-Palestinian archaeology and Semitic languages and literature.
-There are also extensive map, microfiche, offprint and slide collections, as well as a cross-indexed catalogue for the 6,720 items in the Institute’s artifact collection.
+The collection contains more than 35,000 volumes, including 450 journal titles relating to all aspects of ancient Near Eastern studies, with a concentration in Levantine archaeology and Semitic languages and literature.
+There are also extensive map, microfiche, offprint, and slide collections, as well as a cross-indexed catalog for the 6,720 items in the institute’s artifact collection.
 The main reading room of the library has sixteen carrels and the lower library, two.